kings-ai-rg/kings-ai-rg.github.io/_posts/2025-07-04-agentic-AI.md

 related_publications: true
 ---

-**[Nicole Obretincheva](https://www.linkedin.com/in/nicole-obretincheva-b78619209/)** presented a review on Agentic AI systems which includes an overview of work presented by Microsoft, OWASP, IBM, and the EU AI Act.
+**[Nicole Obretincheva](https://www.linkedin.com/in/nicole-obretincheva-b78619209/)** presented a review on Agentic AI systems, which includes an overview of work presented by Microsoft, OWASP, IBM, and the EU AI Act.

 **_Abstract_**